Nottinghamshire County Cricket Club: History

 The following decade was one of underachievement, but in 2004, Nottinghamshire enjoyed a highly successful season, gaining promotion to both the Frizzell County Championship Division One, after winning Division Two, and also Totesport Division One.
 In 2005, Nottinghamshire won their first County Championship title since 1987, New Zealand's Stephen Fleming captaining the team to victory.
-However, the success was not sustained in 2006 and Notts were relegated by a margin of just half a point, although they had more success in the shorter formats and ended up runners-up on their debut appearance at Twenty20 Cup finals day.
+However, the success was not sustained in 2006 and Notts were relegated by a margin of just half a point.
+They had more success in the shorter formats and ended up runners-up on their debut appearance at Twenty20 Cup finals day.
 In 2007, Notts won promotion back to the top flight of the County Championship, finishing second in Division Two.

 In 2008, the first season of Chris Read's captaincy, they came close to winning both the County Championship and NatWest Pro40 outright, losing to Hampshire on the final day and Sussex on the final ball respectively.

 In 2010, Nottinghamshire made it to Finals Day of the Friends Provident Twenty20 Cup.
 Drawn against Somerset, Notts lost on the Duckworth Lewis method.
 However, they won the County Championship on the last day, having lost the preceding two matches, with Somerset in second place tied on points but with one less win.
 2013 brought a second major trophy of the Read era with victory in the YB40 one-day competition.
 While further titles eluded them, Notts remained a fixture in the First Division of the Championship for the next decade under Read's long-running captaincy, also featuring a number of England players including Stuart Broad, Graeme Swann, Alex Hales, James Taylor and Samit Patel.
 In 2017, trophy success returned to Notts.
 Under the captaincy of Australian Dan Christian, they won their first T20 Blast trophy beating Birmingham Bears in the final, whilst in the same season securing the Royal London One-Day Cup with victory over Surrey.

 Read, by now only captaining the first-class side, retired in 2017 and was replaced as club captain by Steven Mullaney, with Christian continuing to lead the T20 side.
 Despite struggles in the longer game, Notts won a second T20 Blast title in 2020, beating Surrey in a rain-affected final.
+Notts were relegated from Division One of the County Championship in 2019.
+They returned to the top tier as Division Two champions in 2022.
+Haseeb Hameed took over as the club captain in 2024.
+In 2025, Notts overhauled three-time defending champions Surrey in the closing weeks of the season to win their seventh County Championship title and first in 15 years.